Scarpa 4-Quattro Pro

 No

-The 2019/2020 K2 Mindbender Alliance 110 was tested in the women’s All-Mountain Freeride narrow category at Silver Mountain Resort by the experts at America's Best Bootfitters, powered by Masterfit.
+The 2020/2021 K2 Mindbender 110 Alliance is reviewed in the women's All-Mountain Freeride narrow category based on tests at Silver Mountain Resort & Mt.
+Bachelor Resort by the experts at America's Best Bootfitters, powered by Masterfit Media.

 The Gist

-With high scores for its dialed stance and its convenience, warmth and features kit, testers affirmed that the new Mindbender Alliance 110 is a multi-playground master with more throttle response and quick handling than expected for its high level of fit luxury.
-Thin shell polyurethane and Pebax keep it light, and testers loved the two-position forward lean adjustment on the metal-to-metal hike mode apparatus.
-This is the roomiest of all women’s narrows, regardless of category, so testers said average feet should not fear this untracked pow reaper.
+With high scores last year for its dialed stance and its convenience, warmth and features kit, testers affirmed that the Mindbender 110 Alliance is a multi-playground master with more throttle response and quick handling than expected for its high level of fit luxury.
+This season it returns unchanged--its thin shell polyurethane and Pebax keep it light, and testers still love the slick two-position forward lean adjustment on the metal-to-metal hike mode apparatus.
+This is the roomiest of all women’s narrows, regardless of category, so testers said average feet should not fear this untracked pow reaper that has solid game on firm inbounds surfaces as well.

 polyurethane/Pebax bioresin/n.a.